bcgov/devops-platform-workshops/openshift-201/resource-mgmt.md

 This will cause the pod to re-deploy with updated resources.

-If a resource quota applies to a resource request, then the pod should define a resource request.
-If a resource quota applies to a resource limit, then the pod should also define a resource limit.
-We recommend ALWAYS defining resource requests and limits for all workloads.
+If a resource quota applies to a resource request, then the pod must define a resource request.
+If a resource quota applies to a resource limit, then the pod must also define a resource limit.
+We recommend always defining resource requests for all workloads.
+CPU limits are not required and are generally best left unset for performance reasons.
+Memory limits are also not required, but are a good idea to set.

+**Note:** We're intentionally setting a CPU limit here so that we can demonstrate what pod throttling looks like.

 ## Generate traffic and observe